A Travel Price Comparison for United States of America Washington vs. Denver for Attractions, Food, Nightlife, and Families

 Washington is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-With shopping and skiing around the sprawling city of Denver, there's plenty to do.
+With shopping and skiing around the accessible city of Denver, there's plenty to do.
 Anyone can find something fun to do here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 A weekend in Washington or Denver?